-

 Holiday Opening Hours at the Art Museum of Estonia

-Art Museum of EstoniaPlease note that all branches of the Art Museum of Estonia will be closed from December 24 to 26 and from December 31 to January 1.
+Art Museum of EstoniaPlease note that all branches of the Art Museum of Estonia will be closed on December 24–26, December 29, and December 31–January 1.
 You’re very welcome to visit us on December 23, when all branches will be open until 3 p.m.
-We’ll also be happy to see you again from December 27 to 30, when the museum is open as usual.
+We’ll also be happy to see you again from December 27 to 28 and on December 30, when the museum is open as usual.
 In the new year, all branches and exhibitions will reopen on Friday, January 2.

 Merike Estna.
 Nightfall.
 2024–2025.
 Acrylic and oil on canvas.
 Art Museum of Estonia -